JUSTICE POWER HAS (RE)LAUNCHED!

 About

-The Justice Power network is convened by NYU School of Law’s Bernstein Institute for Human Rights and Global Justice Clinic.
-The website is part of a multi-year documentation initiative to make visible the powerful impacts of legal empowerment programs to advance the rights of asylum seekers, refugees and immigrants in the U.S. Interested in joining the network or want to find out more information?
+The Justice Power network is convened by NYU School of Law’s Bernstein Institute for Human Rights (and formerly with the Global Justice Clinic).
+The website is part of a long-term documentation project launched in 2018 that makes visible the impacts of legal empowerment programs to advance the rights of asylum seekers, refugees, and immigrants in the United States.
+It is intended to encourage adoption and funding of these strategies, and to connect organizers and organizations.
+We do not provide direct services.
+Interested in joining the network and highlighting your legal empowerment strategies, being connected with a featured organization, suggesting resources, or wanting to find out more information?
 Contact us at: [email protected].